-FLFL is seeking a moratorium on payments from its lenders as part of the COVID-19 - Regulatory Package announced by the RBI on March 27, 2020.
+FLFL has sought moratorium from banks as per RBI package.
 As informed to CARE, in the anticipation of the said approval following the regulatory package by RBI some of the scheduled repayments were deferred by the company as at March 31, 2020.
-CARE has not recognized this instance as a Default as of now, as the same is permitted by the RBI as part of the relief measures announced recently.
-This is based on CARE's expectation that a formal approval for rescheduling the loan would be received soon by the group.
+CARE has not recognized this instance as a Default as of now, as the same is permitted by the RBI as part of the relief measures.
 Non-recognition of default in this case is as per the guidance provided by the SEBI circular SEBI/ HO/ MIRSD/ CRADT/ CIR/ P/ 2020/ 53 dated March 30, 2020.